-In an effort to harmonise the regulation and supervision of banking activities across the EU and especially in the Eurozone, the EC established a new common regulation (Single Rule Book) and a common supervisory architecture (European Supervisor Authorities together with Nacional Competent Authorities.
-The key-elements of the Banking Union are the Single Supervisory Mechanism ("SSM"), the Single Resolution Mechanism ("SRM") and the European Deposits Insurance Scheme ("EDIS"):
+In an effort to harmonise the regulation and supervision of banking activities across the European Union and especially in the European, the European Commission established a new common regulation (Single Rule Book) and a common supervisory architecture (European Supervisor Authorities together with Nacional Competent Authorities.
+The key-elements of the Banking Union are the Single Supervisory Mechanism ("SSM"), the SRM and the European Deposits Insurance Scheme ("EDIS"):

-- The SSM, which assigns the role of direct banking sector supervisor to the ECB in order to ensure that the largest banks in Europe are independently supervised under common rules (operating since 4 November 2014); - (ii) The SRM, which is responsible for planning for the worst-case scenario, namely the failure of a bank, to ensure that the situation can be resolved in an orderly manner; - (iii) On 24 November 2015, the EC presented a legislative proposal that aims to add another element to the Banking Union, namely the EDIS, which is to be built on the basis of existing national Deposit Guarantee Scheme (DGSs), but yet to be implemented.
+The SSM, which assigns the role of direct banking sector supervisor to the ECB in order to ensure that the largest banks in Europe are independently supervised under common rules (operating since 4 November 2014);

+- (ii) The SRM, which is responsible for planning for the worst-case scenario, namely the failure of a bank, to ensure that the situation can be resolved in an orderly manner; - (iii) On 24 November 2015, the European Commission presented a legislative proposal that aims to add another element to the Banking Union, the EDIS, which is to be built on the basis of existing national Deposit Guarantee Schemes ("DGS"), but yet to be implemented.

 Furthermore, the underlying resolution rules were changed through the provisions of the BRRD, according to which resolutions shall mainly be financed by banks' shareholders and creditors.
-Where necessary, financing can also be provided, on a complementary basis, by the newly established SRF, which is financed by the European banking industry.
+Where necessary, financing can also be provided, on a complementary basis, by the newly established Single Resolution Fund (the "SRF"), which is financed by the European banking industry.
 The SRF is only expected to reach its target funding level in 2023.
 Members of the Eurozone are automatically part of the Banking Union, while other Member States may opt in.